The Weighted Ambient Metric: Weighted ambient spaces

-Using \cref{normal-to-straight-and-normal} below, we see that every weighted pre-ambient space is ambient-equivalent to a straight and normal weighted pre-ambient space.
+Using Theorem~\ref{normal-to-straight-and-normal} below, we see that every weighted pre-ambient space is ambient-equivalent to a straight and normal weighted pre-ambient space.

-\begin{theorem} Let $(\cmG,\cg,\cf,m,\mu)$ be a weighted ambient space for the conformal class $(M^d,[g,f],m,\mu),d \geq 3,$ of smooth metric measure spaces.
-Then it is ambient-equivalent to a weighted ambient space in straight and normal form relative to $(g,f)$. \end{theorem} \begin{proof} Following the proof in \cite{FeffermanGraham2012}*{Proposition 2.8}, we observe that any weighted pre-ambient space is ambient-equivalent to a normal weighted pre-ambient space.
-Moreover, it follows from \cref{normal-to-straight-and-normal} below that a normal weighted ambient space is ambient-equivalent to a straight and normal ambient space through the identity map. \end{proof}
+{ \begin{Theorem} Let $(\cmG,\cg,\cf,m,\mu)$ be a weighted ambient space for the conformal class $(M^d,[g,f],m,\mu)$, $d \geq 3$ and $m<\infty$, of smooth metric measure spaces.
+Then it is ambient-equivalent to a weighted ambient space in straight and normal form relative to $(g,f)$. \end{Theorem}}

+\begin{proof} Following the proof in \cite[Proposition 2.8]{FeffermanGraham2012}, we observe that any weighted pre-ambient space is ambient-equivalent to a normal weighted pre-ambient space.
+Moreover, it follows from Theorem~\ref{normal-to-straight-and-normal} below that a normal weighted ambient space is ambient-equivalent to a straight and normal ambient space through the identity map. \end{proof}